tue-alga/cartocrow/cartocrow/simplesets/helpers/cavc/README.md

 In addition to papers being difficult to utilize as a pragmatic tool, most papers focus on offsetting straight segment polylines or polygons (sometimes referred to as point sequence curves) [[9][10][16]](#references).
 And there are a few notable open source libraries that work only on straight segment polylines as well [[11][12][13]](#references).
 Unfortunately if only straight segments are supported then all curves, even simple constant radius arcs, must be approximated using straight segments.
 This leads to an inefficient memory footprint, and additional algorithmic steps if arcs must be reconstructed from points after offsetting.
 Constant radius arcs are very common in CAD/CAM applications (tool compensation, tool offsetting for cleanout, part sizing, etc.), and arcs may be used to approximate other types of curves more memory efficiently than straight line segments, e.g. for Bezier curves [[14]](#references).

-There are a few papers on offsetting curves with arc segments [[1][15]](#references), some involve a Voronoi diagram approach [[15]](#references), and others are more similar to the approach this library takes by processing self-intersects and applying a clipping algorithm [[1]](#references).
+There are a few papers on offsetting curves with arc segments [[1][15]](#references), some involve a Voronoi diagram approach [[15]](#references), and others are more similar to the approach this library takes by processing self-intersects and applying a m_clipping algorithm [[1]](#references).
 These papers do not provide an opensource reference implementation, and many of them are difficult to understand, and even more difficult to reproduce.

 The goal of this project is to provide a simple, direct, and pragmatic algorithm and reference implementation for polyline offsetting (supporting both lines and arcs, open and closed) for use in CAD/CAM applications.
 It includes the minimum computational geometry building blocks required (vectors, spatial indexing, etc.) to accomplish this goal.
 The code is written with the intent that it can be easily read, modified, and transcribed to other programming languages.
 The [interactive UI app](https://github.com/jbuckmccready/CavalierContoursDev) can be used to help understand the algorithm visually and make parts of the code easier to digest.